 Psalm 12 – The Words of Man and the Word of God

-The title of this Psalm reads, To the Chief Musician.
+The title of this psalm reads, To the Chief Musician.
 On an eight-stringed harp.
 A Psalm of David.
-The title is like many others in this general section of the Book of Psalms, simply stating the audience, the instrument, and the author of the Psalm.
-In this Psalm David bemoans the vicious words of his adversaries, and in contrast praises the pure and precious Word of God.
+The title is like many others in this general section of psalms, simply stating the audience, the instrument, and the author of the psalm.
+In this psalm David complains about the vicious words of his adversaries, and in contrast praises the pure and precious word of God.

 A. The problem of flattering lips.